lwdozal/CV/index.md

 Graduate Teaching Assistant: Instructor – University of Arizona School of Information Tucson, AZ, 08/2019 – Present
+-	Instructor for ESOC 130  – Computational Thinking and Doing.
+Introduction to python topics including functions, lists, classes, and logic.
+Provide computational theory for problem solving with algorithms and other computational models.
 -	Instructor for ESOC 211 – Collaborating in Online Communities.
 The class focuses on what humans do, how they present themselves, and how they do the work of collaboration in online contexts by considering how people create a sense of community, maintain group connections, and cooperate with one another to bring about a particular outcome.
-Students learn online collaboration skills, and alternative thinking processes on how to approach online communities.
-I introduce digital tools such as LucidChart, Adobe Spark, and digital content methods such as user personas, metadata, and SEO.
+Students learn online collaboration skills, and alternative thinking processes on how to approach online communities. introduced digital tools such as Lucid Chart, Adobe Spark, and digital content methods such as user personas, metadata, and SEO.
 They also learn genre analysis and visual rhetoric.
-- Instructor for ESOC300: Digital Storytelling Summer 2022.
+-	Instructor for ESOC 300 – Digital Storytelling and Culture.
+The class focuses on how story, audience engagement, narrative structure, and digital mediums has been harnessed to understand how stories are essential to our experience as humans.
+Students complete a semester-long project incorporating elements of community, identity, memory, and perspective.

 Community Outreach and Program Coordinator – Lutheran Social Services of the Southwest K-12 Refugee Education [(AmeriCorps State Member)](https://americorps.gov/national-service-report/az)